Data Breach Lawsuit

 These lawsuits can net plaintiffs millions of dollars in damages, which is only fair given how devastating a breach can be to a person’s finances, privacy, reputation, and credit score.

 Data breaches have become increasingly common over the past several years.
 In addition to consumers, these breaches can put a considerable burden on banks and credit card companies, which must respond to a flood of fraud claims and canceled cards.

 Thankfully, many data breach victims receive compensation for damages through multimillion-dollar settlements.
 If you or a loved one suffered financial losses from a data breach, contact us for a free legal consultation.

 The potentially devastating effects are why these breaches so often lead to huge settlements for victims.

-In March 2016, Home Depot agreed to pay $19.5 million to consumers affected by its 2014 data breach ($13 million to reimburse shoppers for losses and $6.5 million toward identity protection services).
+The previous year, in March 2016, Home Depot agreed to pay $19.5 million to consumers affected by its 2014 data breach ($13 million to reimburse shoppers for losses and $6.5 million toward identity protection services).
 A year later, Home Depot agreed to pay $25 million to several dozen banks and credit card companies, bringing its total breach-related expenses to $179 million.